Written by Diane Cameron, UER Expert Advisory Panel Member

 April 20, 2017

 When I walk in my local neighborhood park, it’s the woods that draw me.
-Capitol View-Homewood Local Park serves residents from a large part of Kensington and Silver Spring -- for soccer, softball and parties at the community building.
+Capitol View-Homewood Local Park serves residents from a large part of Kensington and Silver Spring — for soccer, softball, and parties at the community building.
 But it’s the woods that form the bridge between people and nature; it’s the woods that define this local park and make it a destination for so many neighbors.
 People walking their dogs, and parents with young children, join me on the short trail through the woods.
-This small woodland, that some would call an urban “forest patch,” is a natural shelter that transports me to not only a different physical space, but a different mental space as well.
-This woodland provides a place for peaceful reflection; it lets me breathe cleaner air; and it gives me the quiet space necessary to hear the drumming of pileated woodpeckers, the cooing of doves, and, on rare occasion, barred owls having a conversation.
+This small woodland, which some would call an urban “forest patch,” is a natural shelter that transports me to not only a different physical space but a different mental space as well.
+This woodland provides a place for peaceful reflection; it lets me breathe cleaner air; and it gives me the quiet space necessary to hear the drumming of pileated woodpeckers, the cooing of doves, and, on rare occasions, barred owls having a conversation.

 In our backyard about a block away from the park, we have a large white pine, a small redbud tree, and some shrubs.
 About two weeks ago, my husband installed a beehive, and we are happy to see our bees gathering nectar and pollen from our flowering native trees.
 Our backyard forest patch connects with that of our neighbors.
 With a few more neighbors planting trees in their backyards, we could have full continuity with these park woods – a forest corridor letting wildlife, breezes, and water flow freely, heard but not seen.

 Forest patches can and should exist across property boundaries so that they can reach a meaningful size and provide respite to many people as well as other flora and fauna.
 They need the freedom to begin in parklands and stretch between houses and across subdivisions.
 When they do, they become the self-sustaining, living systems that they were meant to be – and that benefits us all in so many ways.